Retail & Ecommerce

 Merging the value of traditional with digital

 While shoppers are generally more careful with budgets as a result of the pandemic, it is hard to definitively state that luxury has suffered because of buyer caution.
-Personal luxury goods are not a high-volume sales category and there are still enough people with robust budgets who want luxury goods.
+Personal luxury goods are not a high-volume sales category, and there are still enough people with robust budgets who want luxury goods.

 However, many brands have had to adapt in order to give those people the right opportunities to buy—mainly because luxury is not a category that has traditionally relied on digital sales channels.
 In fact, many brands have actively avoided developing online sales channels, fearing that they may somehow be a step away from their core values.